[Account Owner] Deliverables

-You can add multiple/all evidence types if desired, and advisors can choose which formats they prefer.
-They will be able to submit evidence in all available types or just choose one.
+You can add multiple/all evidence types (if desired), and select which types are required or remain optional.
+They will be able to submit evidence in all available types or just choose one depending on if there are required types.
 However, please do note that if eSign Document is included as an accepted Evidence type, it is always required!

 4. Under Approval Settings, select whether you would like the Deliverable to go through an approval process.

 Important: If the Approval Setting is toggled on to require the Deliverable approval process, then once Advisors submit their evidence, the approval will be sent to the Reviewer.
 Ready to add Reviewers for your Advisors to choose from?
 Check out this article on how Home Office can add Reviewers!

 5. Click Save

 More Deliverable templates can be added with different criteria by selecting Add New Template again and repeating the steps above!

 Edits to deliverable templates will only influence future deliverables created from that template; existing open deliverables will remain as-is.

 Review/Change Deliverable Notification Settings

 Next, head to Firm Settings > Emails & Notifications > Deliverables to quickly review email notification behavior.

 Firm Admin Users